Bayesian Neural Network Priors Revisited: Additional experimental results

 Here we report the full covariance matrices for the layers that were analyzed above (Sec.~\ref{sec:correlations}).
-The covariances of the FCNN weights are shown in Figure~\ref{fig:dnn_covar} and of the CNN weights in Figure~\ref{fig:cnn_covar}.
+We display the covariances for the FCNN for layer 1 (Fig.~\ref{fig:dnn_covar_l1}), layer 2 (Fig.~\ref{fig:dnn_covar_l2}) and layer 3 (Fig.~\ref{fig:dnn_covar_l3}).
+The only discernable structure is in the first layer, presumably because the weights from neighboring pixels will be correlated.
+The other plots are less smooth than an empirical covariance matrix from an isotropic Gaussian (left image of every pair), but tend to have no discernible structure.

+Next, we give the covariances of CNN weights in layer 1 (Fig.~\ref{fig:cnn_covar_l1}) and layer 2 (Fig.~\ref{fig:cnn_covar_l2}).
+We have omitted layer 3 of the CNN because it is just a fully connected layer and also showed no interesting structure.

+Finally, Fig.~\ref{fig:resnet_df_lengthscale} (left) measures the amount of covariance of every layer in the ResNet.
+We fit the lengthscale of a Gaussian distribution with squared exponential kernel, on the spatial correlations of the convolutional filters.
+The right-hand figure is the same as Fig.~\ref{fig:resnet_dof}a.